London Shakespeare Workout (LSW)

 (CCF) in Malta.

-Historically, WHEN YOUHEAR MY VOICE will involve a team of international
+WHEN YOUHEAR MY VOICE involved a team of professionals and international young

 offenders performing 'outside' at the